practicalli/clojure/work-in-progress.md

 1. A very small syntax that encourages pure functional programming in a pragmatic way.
 Clojure allows you to focus on the problems you are solving rather than the language itself.
 2. Clojure encourages REPL driven development, giving you fast feedback as you craft your code.
 You can evaluate any part of your system to see what it does.
 Using a REPL makes it very easy to understand what code does.
 3. Built in unit test suite via clojure.test and writing unit tests is very simple.
 TDD and BDD fits very well with REPL driven development.
-4. Clojure and its community of develpers tend toward creating simple systems (solving complex requirements by breaking them down into simple components).
-Most Clojure systems are build from components that have a specific task, which are orchestrated to deliver compresensive systems.
+4. Clojure and its community of developers tend toward creating simple systems (solving complex requirements by breaking them down into simple components).
+Most Clojure systems are build from components that have a specific task, which are orchestrated to deliver comprehensive systems.
-5. The community is friendly, knowlegable and very supportive
+5. The community is friendly, knowledgeable and very supportive
 6. There are over 35 books on Clojure and lots of online resources and this is growing daily.
 7. Full stack development can be done in just one language (Clojure and ClojureScript are the same language syntax and run on the JVM and JavaScript platforms respectively)
-8. There are no moniods or other complex theories to understand in order to develop successful systems in Clojure.
-However, you could add these kinds of things as libraries, using the powerful macro system in Clojure that allows you to extend the language cleanly.
+8. There are no complex theories to understand in order to develop successful systems in Clojure.
+Using the powerful macro system in Clojure, more complex features could be added if really required.

 I have personally been involved in teach many hundreds of developers how create systems with Clojure and think in a functional way.
 This has included those who have never programmed before as well as those programming for decades.
 Clojure can feel hard at first because it is quite different in approach to what you are used to.
 Those just starting coding often have fewer challenges picking up the language.